M.A. Degree Requirements

 - A maximum of two units may be units of supervised work (USWs)

-- up to two units may be 300-level undergraduate courses with supplemental work for graduate level credit.
-Approval of the instructor and the program Graduate Advisor is required
+- Up to two units may be 300-level undergraduate courses with supplemental work for graduate level credit.
+Approval of the instructor and the Director of Graduate Studies in the department is required

 Departments may require language examinations and/or other skill proficiencies.